 2006 Stock Incentive Plan (2006 Plan) - The 2006 Plan was approved by the Company's Board of Directors on January 23, 2006 and was approved by shareholders on March 14, 2006 and subsequently amended in March 2006.
 The 2006 Plan provides for the grant of up to 15 million shares of the Company's common stock, plus such number of additional shares that were subject to outstanding options under the Company's 1998 Stock Option Plan and the 2001 Broad-Based Stock Option Plan as of January 23, 2006 that are not issued because the applicable option award subsequently terminates or expires without being exercised.
-The 2006 Plan provides for the grant of incentive stock options intended to qualify under Section 422 of the Internal Revenue Code of 1986, as amended, non-statutory stock options, stock appreciation rights, restricted stock, restricted stock units and otivisors of the Company and its subsidiaries are eligible to be granted awards under the 2006 Plan.
+The 2006 Plan provides for the grant of incentive stock options, stock appreciation rights, restricted stock, restricted stock units and other stock-based awards.
+Employees, officers, directors, consultants and advisors of the Company and its subsidiaries are eligible to be granted awards under the 2006 Plan.
 No award may be made under the 2006 Plan after March 13, 2016, but awards previously granted may extend beyond that date.
 The Company will not grant further options under the 1998 Plan or the 2001 Plan.